ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

-## Problem 4: wchar_t cannot roundtrip
+## Problem 4: `wchar_t` Cannot Roundtrip {#intro-problem-roundtrip}

-With no `wctoc32` or `wctoc16` functions, the only way to convert a wide character or wide character string to a program-controlled, statically known encoding is to first invoke the wide character to multibyte function, and then invoke the multibyte function to either `char16_t` or `char32_t`.
+With no `wctoc32` or `wctoc16` functions, the only way to convert a wide character or wide character string to a program-controlled, statically known encoding UTF encoding is to first invoke the wide character to multibyte function, and then invoke the multibyte function to either `char16_t` or `char32_t`.

 This means that even if we have a well-behaved `wchar_t` that is not sensitive to the locale (e.g., on Windows machines), we lose data if the locale-controlled `char` encoding is not set to something that can handle all incoming code unit sequences.
-The locale-based encoding in a program can thus tank what is simply meant to be a pass-through encoding from `wchar_t` to `char16_t`/`char32_t`, all because the only Standards-compliant conversion channels data through the locale-based multibyte encoding `mb(s)(r)toX` functions.
+The locale-based encoding in a program can thus tank what is simply meant to be a pass-through encoding from `wchar_t` to `char16_t`/`char32_t`, all because the only Standards-compliant conversion channels data through the locale-based multibyte encoding `mb(s)(r)toX(s)` functions.

 For example, it was fundamentally impossible to engage in a successful conversion from `wchar_t` strings to `char` multibyte strings on Windows using the C Standard Library.
 Until a very recent Windows 10 update, UTF8 could **not** be set as the active system codepage either programmatically or through an experimental, deeply-buried setting.
 This has changed with Windows Version 1903 (May 2019 Update), but the problems do not stop there.

+No dedicated UTF-8 support (the standard mandates no specific encodings or charsets) leaves developers to write the routines themselves.
+Sometimes worse,  roundtrip it through the locale after forcing a change to a UTF-8 locale, which may not be supported.
+While the non-restartable functions can save quite a bit of code size, unfortunately there are many encodings which are not as nice and require state to be processed correctly (e.g., Shift JIS and other ISO-2022 encodings).
+Not being able to retain that state between potential calls in a `mbstate_t` is detrimental to the ability to move forward with any encoding endeavor that wishes to bridge the gap between these disparate platform encodings and the current locale.

-Because other library functions can be used to change or alter the locale in some manner, it once again becomes impossible to have a portable, compliant program with deterministic behavior if even one library changes the locale of the program, let alone if the encoding or locale is unexpected by the developer because they do not know of that culture or its locale setting.
-This hidden state is nearly impossible to account for, and ends up with software systems that cannot properly handle text in a meaningful way without abandoning C's encoding facilities, relying on vendor-specific extensions/encodings/tools, or confining one's program to only the 7-bit plane of existence.
+Because other library functions can be used to change or alter the locale in some manner, it once again becomes impossible to have a portable, compliant program with deterministic behavior if just one library changes the locale of the program, let alone if the encoding or locale is unexpected by the developer because they do not know of that culture or its locale setting.
+This hidden state is nearly impossible to account for: the result is software systems that cannot properly handle text in a meaningful way without abandoning C's encoding facilities, relying on vendor-specific extensions/encodings/tools, or confining one's program to only the 7-bit plane of existence.

-## Problem 5: the C Standard cannot handle today's encodings {#intro-problem-5}
+## Problem 5: The C Standard Cannot Handle Existing Practice {#intro-problem-standard}

-The C standard does not allow a wide variety of encodings that implementations have already crammed into their locale registers to work, resulting in the abandonment of locale-related text facilities by those with double-byte character sets, primarily from East Asia.
+The C standard does not allow a wide variety of encodings that implementations have already crammed into their backing locale blocks to work, resulting in the abandonment of locale-related text facilities by those with double-byte character sets, primarily from East Asia.
 For example, there is a serious bug that cannot be fixed without non-conforming, broken behavior[^glibc-25744]:

 > ...
 >